Have you seen our latest RSA Short: How Cooking Can Change your Life?

 Why not start tonight by adding some cumin to your beans on toast?

-That title makes the content sound like a combination of self-help and how-to, but it’s much more political than that.
+That title (Is Cooking a Subversive Act?) makes the content sound like a combination of self-help and how-to, but it’s much more political than that.
 The speaker, Michael Pollan, is a professor and activist who sees food in general, and cooking in particular, as a critical driver of the economic and social order.